How did your journey start with the Department of Psychology?

 What does teaching in the Department mean to you?

-Beyond teaching, what are some other ways are you involved with the Department?
-What inspired you to get involved in these ways?
+Beyond teaching, are there other ways are you involved in the department, the college, or the university?
+If so, what inspired you to get involved in these ways?

-What advice would you give to aspiring Psychology students or to people who recently graduated with Psychology degrees and may be wondering where to go from here?
+What advice would you give to people who recently graduated with Psychology degrees and may be wondering where to go from here?

 The most wonderful thing about a degree from the Psychology Department is its relevance to so many career options even beyond graduate school in the applied fields.
 The skills psychology majors develop in decision making, creativity, communication patterns, critical thinking, and how to navigate the social world, are all helpful for whatever direction our lives take us.
 Over the years I have found that psychology majors are well prepared to pursue careers in a myriad of fields such as marketing and sales, law, medicine, as well as informatics.
 Ultimately, my best advice for our graduates who wonder where to go, is that they can go anywhere they want.
 And, sometimes it can be helpful to not only look at the “long game” but to be open to just figuring out the next best step!
 I also think it is useful to remember that not all journeys are a straight line, and to enjoy the different paths they may take along the way, seeing each direction as a learning opportunity.
 Finally, I would say as they look forward, do not forget to look back.
 Reach out to favorite professors and connect (or reconnect) with them, seek out guidance from advisors and campus resources.
 Think about what classes they found meaningful and enjoyed learning about.
 The staff at the SAA office have put together incredible resources highlighting some of the careers our majors have pursued on our website.
 As graduates of our department, our students are truly equipped with some of the best tools and strategies to succeed.
 And wherever their path leads, they should know that they will always be a part of us-and may they forever, Go Blue!